-- iv.
-You can see in this first case all the instructions are 32-bit hex values. - v.
+- v.
+You can see in this first case all the instructions are 32-bit hex values. - vi.
 Calculate the length of this function and note it in the README.
-You can calculate length by scrolling down to where the function ends, (probably at something like libc_csu_init) getting the memory address (the first column), then subtract from that the address of the start of the function. - (d) Now go back and do the same for the THUMB2 print_integer.thumb2 executable too. (strip it too) Record the size in the README. - (e) Answer in README: Does the machine language look different for THUMB2 than ARM32?
+You can calculate length by scrolling down to where the function ends, (probably at something like libc_csu_init) getting the memory address (the first column), then subtract from that the address of the start of the function. - (d) Now go back and do the same for the THUMB2 integer_print.thumb2 executable too.
+Record the size in the README. - (e) Answer in README: Does the machine language look different for THUMB2 than ARM32?
 How?